Skip to main content

 Student Technology Drop-In Support

-With the help of the Open Education Lab at Ontario Tech, the Teaching and Learning Centre will be organizing and hosting drop in Tech Support sessions for every student who needs assistance with Educational Technologies.
+With the help of the Open Education Lab at Ontario Tech, the Teaching and Learning Centre organizes and hosts drop-in tech support sessions for students who need assistance with educational technologies.

 1. Kaltura